Battle of Kars (1745)

 The Battle of Kars (19 August 1745) was the last major engagement of the Ottoman–Persian War.
 The battle resulted in the complete and utter destruction of the Ottoman army.
 It was also the last of the great military triumphs of Nader Shah.
-The battle was in fact fought over a period of ten days in which the first day saw the Ottomans routed from the field, followed by a series of subsequent blockades and pursuits until the final destruction of the Ottoman army.
+The battle was fought over a period of ten days in which the first day saw the Ottomans routed from the field, followed by a series of subsequent blockades and pursuits until the final destruction of the Ottoman army.
 The severity of the defeat, in conjunction with another defeat near Mosul, ended any hopes of Ottoman victory and forced them to enter into negotiations with a significantly weaker position than they would otherwise have occupied.

 Ottoman armies march east

 During Nader's last punitive expedition in Dagestan, the Persian army moved south after devastating the region with many settlements razed to the ground and their inhabitants put to the sword.
-On June 14, 1745 Nader returned to Derbent remaining there for months before setting out south.
+On June 14, 1745, Nader returned to Derbent remaining there for months before setting out south.
 He became extremely ill and had to be carried in a litter before the army halted at Yerevan.

 The court physicians nursed the Shah back to health.
 Nader Shah was informed that two large Ottoman armies were headed eastward to his borders.
 One headed to Kars and the other to Mosul.
 Nader Shah immediately went on to the offensive and also split his forces into two.
 Nassrollah Mirza, Nader's son, was given a large component of the Persian army with the objective of defeating the Ottomans headed for Mosul and Nader himself set out for Kars where he unsuccessfully besieged the city in 1744.